Skip to main content

 Contacting Veteran Affairs

-If you have questions about specific payments, please contact the VA Regional Processing Office at (888) 442-4551.
+For any questions about specific payments, contact the VA Regional Processing Office at (888) 442-4551.

 See below for available options to report grievances to the VA: